NotQuiteApex/JukeBox/docs/program-compatibility.md

 [^discord]: Discord will only display the correct key name for F13-F19, the rest will be displayed as UNK131-UNK135.
 The keys still function as expected regardless of this error.
 [^love2d]: LÖVE 11.x supports the full range of keys.
 Older versions only support a limited number of keys, such as 0.6.2 only supporting F13-F15.
-[^enginesoftware] This tag indicates the software supports or does not support recieving key events related to the JukeBox keys.
+[^enginesoftware]: This tag indicates the software supports or does not support recieving key events related to the JukeBox keys.
 This does not guarantee all products made with this software will or will not support usage of the JukeBox.